 The bachelor's degree in Political Science provides students with opportunities to study the theory, principles, and practice of government and politics at the local, national, and international levels.
-The coursework engages students in diverse politicial science courses which allows exploration in areas of interest to the student.
+The coursework emphasizes the application of a range of analytical tools to critically evaluate and assess politics and policy.
 Faculty mentors provide academic support and guidance, preparing each student for a meaningful career path.

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.

 - All of Northern Arizona University's diversity, liberal studies, junior-level writing, and capstone requirements.

 - All requirements for your specific academic plan(s).

 - At least 30 units of upper-division courses, which may include transfer work.

 - At least 30 units of coursework taken through Northern Arizona University, of which at least 18 must be upper-division courses (300-level or above).
 This requirement is not met by credit-by-exam, retro-credits, transfer coursework, etc.